Reminder For Fall: Monday Is Last Day To Get Vaccinated For NYC Public School Students

-NEW YORK (CBSNewYork) — Monday is the last day for New York City public school students to get vaccinated against COVID-19 in time for the first day of school.
+NEW YORK (CBSNewYork) — Monday is the last day New York City public school students can get their first COVID-19 shot in order to be fully vaccinated by the first day of school.

+Children ages 12 through 17 are only eligible for the Pfizer shot, which requires a five-week period to be fully vaccinated.READ MORE: March In New York City Brings Out Many To Honor Loved Ones Lost To COVID-19 And Those Who Survived

+But, as CBS2’s Hazel Sanchez reported, some teachers and families want more options.

 COVID VACCINE